aksommerville/fullmoon3/README.md

 ## Defects

-- [ ] fmn_game_cast_song() is getting re-called on map changes, with the most recent song.
+- [x] fmn_game_cast_song() is getting re-called on map changes, with the most recent song.
-- [ ] Sometimes a buzz when changing screens.
-Related to the cast_song thing?
+- [x] Sometimes a buzz when changing screens.
+Related to the cast_song thing? ...no.
+Sounds like the metronome.
 - [ ] Playing violin, prevent new notes from appearing at the left, sometimes they do briefly.
 - [ ] Ride broom and turn during neighbor screen transition, image gets doubled.